hackerhero0x01/analytics-accelerator-s3/README.md

 * Parquet footer caching - The library reads the last 1MB of a parquet file as soon as a stream to a parquet object is opened and caches it in memory.
 This is done to prevent multiple small GET requests that occur at the tail of the file for the parquet metadata, `pageIndex`, and bloom filter structures.
 * Predictive column prefetching - The library tracks recent columns being read using parquet metadata.
 When subsequent parquet files which have these columns are opened, the library will prefetch these columns.
 For example, if columns `x` and `y` are read from `A.parquet` , and then `B.parquet` is opened, and it also contains columns named `x` and `y`, the library will prefetch them asynchronously.

+## TPC-DS benchmarking summary
+These results are presented for demonstration purposes only.
+Note that a broad set of factors, including compute and storage variability, cluster configuration and compute choice can affect the performance of the queries.
+All the results have the margin of error of up to 3%.

+To establish the performance impact of changes we make, we rely on an industry standard benchmark derived from TPC-DS at 3 TB scale (note that our TPC-DS derived benchmark results are not directly comparable with official TPC-DS benchmark results).
+We have also found that the sizing of parquet and partitioning of the dataset have a substantive impact on the workload performance.
+Because of this, we have created several versions of the TPC-DS dataset, with focus on different object sizes(singular MiB to tens of GiB) and partitioning approaches.

+On S3A, we have observed an overall TPC-DS speed up between 10% and 27%, with some queries showing a speed-up over 40%.

+**We are currently observing a regression of up to 8% on queries similar to Q44** - see  issue 173 for further discussion.
+We have root caused this to data over-read due to overly aggressive columnar prefetching on large objects (>1GB) for highly selective queries that rely on solely on column dictionary data instead of column value scan to return results (e.g. `select * from store_sales where ss_customer_sk=X`).
+We expect to be addressing this in the next release.

+**The rest of TPC-DS queries show no regressions** within the specified margin of error.

 ## Contributions